 1035 p.34.
 Further, Eufinger, Dean93 and Dean98 each deformed normative models or templates to match a patient's anatomical features with curving surfaces therebetween.
 A POSA therefore expected that incorporating Dean93/Dean98's teachings into Eufinger would be successful.
 EX-1008 2:64-3:7; EX-1009 p.357; EX-1035 p.34.
 Further, Dean93 and Dean98 emphasized the utility of average models in many surgical applications, including implant design.
 A POSA thus was motivated to modify Eufinger to include Dean 93/Dean98's average template to design an implant because an average would be particularly "useful in cases where the patient's own anatomy is an incomplete basis for planning treatment" and would provide acceptable functional and aesthetic results with less disruption to patient EX-1009 pp.356-57.
 In other words, a POSA understood that anatomy. incorporating Dean93/Dean98's average templates into Eufinger would "produce the best results" for the design of an implant.
-Further, the '275 provisional application to which the '920 Patent claims priority confirms that a POSA benefit Dean93/Dean98's recognized the of using average treatment images/templates in Eufinger's system.
-There, the inventors admitted that "[t]he utility of average surface images... for boney prosthetic design (Dean et al., in press; Eufinger et al., 1995) is apparent" at least as early as the '920 patent's priority date.
-EX-1005 pp.3, 26 (emphasis added); EX-1003 ¶156.
+Further, the '275 provisional application to which the '191 Patent claims priority confirms that a POSA the benefit using Dean93/Dean98's recognized of average treatment images/templates in Eufinger's system.
+There, the inventors admitted that "[t]he utility of average surface images... for boney prosthetic design (Dean et al., in press; Eufinger et al., 1995) is apparent" at least as early as the '191 patent's priority date.
+EX-1005 pp.3, 26 (emphasis added); EX-1003 ¶150.

-5. Detailed Application of Eufinger in view of Dean93 and Dean98 a.
+6. Detailed Application of Eufinger in view of Dean93 and Dean98 a.
 Claim 1 i.
-A computer implemented method for determining the 3-dimensional shape of a medical device, the method comprising:
+A method for fabricating a 3-dimensional implant to be implanted into a subject, the method comprising:

 To the extent the preamble is limiting, Eufinger discloses a computer implemented method "for producing endoprostheses" comprising subtracting a "data block" of a 3D model of "the existing bone structure of a patient" from a "data block" of a 3D "should-be model" such that "a computer-internal model is formed for the endoprosthesis from the difference."
 EX-1008 1:7-21. "[G]enerating the computer-internal model for the endoprosthesis to be produced takes place in the computer."
-EX-1008 5:36-38; EX-1003 ¶157.
+EX-1008 5:36-38; EX-1003 ¶151.

-ii. obtaining a computer readable image including a defective portion and a non-defective portion of tissue in a subject;
+ii. obtaining a computer readable image including a defective portion and a non-defective portion of tissue in the subject;

 Eufinger discloses this limitation.
 Eufinger discloses that "high-resolution computertomograph [CT] with helical data collection is used for the data acquisition."
 EX-1008 3:59-64.
 A POSA understood that data acquired using CT data collection is a computer readable image.
-EX-1003 ¶158.
+EX-1003 ¶152.

-Eufinger's computer readable image data comprises a defective and nondefective portion of target tissue.
-For example, FIG. 3 illustrates "the idealized freeform surface geometry of an atrophied lower jaw," which includes both atrophied (defective) portions and existing bone (non-defective) portions.
-EX-1008 4:37-55; EX-1003 ¶159.
+Eufinger's computer readable image comprises defective and non-defective portions of target tissue.
+For example, FIG. 3 illustrates "the idealized free-form surface geometry of an atrophied lower jaw," which includes both atrophied (defective) portions and existing bone (non-defective) portions, "as it is shown on the video screen 4" of computer 3.

+EX-1008 4:37-55, 5:41-43; EX-1003 ¶159.